-At New Day Arborist we get asked a lot of the same questions over and over again.
+At New Day Arborist we are asked a lot of the same questions over and over again.
 Many times these questions can be summed up with, “should I worry about this tree?”
 You will be relieved to know that often, there is nothing to worry about.
 Sometimes, though, there is something that you should worry about.
 For that reason we provide tree risk assessment and hazard tree removal.

-Most of the time when we find something troubling about a tree we can mitigate the risk with tree pruning and other various maintenance methods.
+Most of the time when we find something troubling about a tree we can mitigate the risk with tree pruning and other maintenance methods.
 Sometimes, however, we recommend removing the tree entirely, which is why we offer Hazard tree removal.

 Check Out Some of Our Other Services!